-Strategy 5.1.2: Evaluate zoning regulations in the CP District to allow for light industrial, institutional, Research and development D., and potential innovation hub uses.
-(See also Land Use strategies 3.4.1 and 3.4.2)
+Strategy 5.1.2: Evaluate zoning regulations in the CP District to allow for light industrial, institutional, R&D, and potential innovation hub uses.

 Strategy 5.1.3: Partner with major employers and property owners to understand evolving space needs and promote reinvestment in underutilized properties.